symlex/symlex/README.md

 Models, Forms & Databases
 -------------------------
 Symlex isn't designed for any specific database abstraction layer or model library.
 The examples are based on MySQL and [Doctrine ActiveRecord](https://github.com/symlex/doctrine-active-record).
-It is a lot less complex, faster, and has less overhead than for example Datamapper ORM implementations.
+It is a lot faster and less complex than Datamapper ORM implementations.

 The [InputValidation](https://github.com/symlex/input-validation) package provides secure whitelist validation for validating user input data in the controller layer before passing it to models.

 The following example shows how to work with those libraries in a REST controller context.
 Note, how easy it is to avoid deeply nested structures.
 User model and form are injected as dependencies.

 ```php
 namespace App\Controller\Rest;